Valeri Nichushkin Game Preview: Avalanche vs. Kraken

 Nichushkin Stats vs. the Kraken

-- On the defensive side, the Kraken are giving up 44 total goals (3.4 per game) which ranks 25th in the NHL.
+- On the defensive side, the Kraken are giving up 51 total goals (3.4 per game) which ranks 25th in the league.

 |2023-2024 Season